DPT Student Life

 The UCSF Student Success Center (SSC) provides information on a wide range of services including Basic Needs, First Generation Services, Guardian Scholars, Learning Resource Services, Office of Career and Professional Development, Registered Campus Organizations, Student Rights and Responsibilities, Synapse (the student run newspaper), and Student Veteran and Military Support Services.
 The Resources for College of Health & Social Sciences (CHSS) Students page is a hub for resources at SFSU including Student Outreach & Academic Retention, Peer2Peer Mentor Collective, Advising, Basic Needs Initiatives and more.

-You will have full access to the libraries at both universities, and are required to use these resources for course textbooks and materials.
+You will have full access to the libraries at both universities, and may use these resources for course textbooks and materials.

 Health and Counseling Services

 All learners in the program must have health insurance while enrolled.
 Those who elect to use the UCSF Student Health Insurance Plan will have insurance under UCSHIP.
+Learners who have other insurance may opt out of the UCSHIP by applying for a waiver.
 All learners have access to confidential free counseling and psychological services at UCSF and low-cost counseling services at SFSU.
 Both universities offer a wide range of resources to support your health and wellbeing – at UCSF, check out Student Mental Health and Wellbeing, and at SFSU there is Counseling & Psychological Services and Student Health Services.

 Fitness